Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 Some wounds never really healed.
 Some pain never went away.
 He suppressed the urge to keen quietly.

-“We have been very fortunate, you know,” Zero said quietly, interrupting Daar’s thoughts.
+"We have been very fortunate, you know," Zero said quietly, interrupting Daar’s thoughts.
 Perhaps he thought he was being kind by providing a distraction.

-“If you’re gonna tell me *‘Keeda was right’* again…” Daar growled, and glanced at Gilgamesh, “I’ve heard it from ‘ya a thousand times by now.”
+"If you’re gonna tell me *‘Keeda was right’* again…" Daar growled, and glanced at Gilgamesh, "I’ve heard it from ‘ya a thousand times by now."

-“Because it’s true,” Zero retorted.
+"Because it’s true," Zero retorted.
 Daar flicked a long-suffering ear at him.
 He’d heard it before, how once the Entity finished digesting Hierarchy and its knowledge base, it would have rapidly passed the extragalactic visibility threshold.
 How that process would have taken only minutes, maybe a couple of hours, at most.
 How there was no *time* to delay and talk about it and for the Counsels to agonize over betraying one of their own, and how Y!’kiidaa’s arrogant, unilateral decision may have been what saved *everyone.*

-“I know you believe it,” Daar growled, warningly.
+"I know you believe it," Daar growled, warningly.
 Y!’kiidaa was…still a sore point.
 For a lot of reasons.
 Daar had met the god of his people and *broken* him, for daring to trick them all when the stakes could not possibly be higher.
 Daar hadn’t appreciated how much of himself had broken in the process for a very long time, and reminding him of that sad moment had been one of Zero’s consistent little acts of rebellion.
-“What *exactly* are we fortunate for?”
+"What *exactly* are we fortunate for?"

-“That he didn’t have the courage to *complete* his self-appointed task…”
+"That he didn’t have the courage to *complete* his self-appointed task…"

 Zero had always managed to have a sense of good timing.
 The elevator stopped, the doors opened, and Daar chittered gratefully at the last member of his tiny century cadre, who was waiting for them wearing her preferred purple colors and the smug look of an engineer who’d made a breakthrough.

-“Good to see you, Daar.”
+"Good to see you, Daar."

-“Good ‘ta see you too!”
+"Good ‘ta see you too!"
 Daar scooped her up and gave her a full-strength crushing hug, something *nobody* else in all creation could survive without bein’ at least three times her size.

 But Daemon’s holographic body could take it, and she laughed at his affection before de-solidifying and fizzing out of his arms.
 Of everyone in the galaxy, she was the only one he *couldn’t* completely dominate and control.
 That and the fact he’d watched her die combined to make her one of the most precious people in Daar’s life.

-“So,” she beamed at him as she rematerialized a few feet out of arm’s reach, and gestured to the viewing gallery behind her.
-“Wanna see it?”
+"So," she beamed at him as she rematerialized a few feet out of arm’s reach, and gestured to the viewing gallery behind her.
+"Wanna see it?"

 Daar took a deep breath, and nodded.
-“Yeah,” he said.
-“Show me.”
+"Yeah," he said.
+"Show me."

 She led the way, and Daar followed.
 He stood in a glass-sided room alongside his fellow Counsel and close friend, and looked out upon the Weapon.